Thien1n/PoC_ReadTheDocs_1/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-ReadTheDocs-Test documentation
+Welcome to my channel 3TShare - ReadTheDocs-Test documentation
 ==============================

-This is a first test
+This is a first test `n`
 This is a second line to test Git Azure Repo
 Test after chaning to github